worldomonation/worldomonation.blog/_posts/2021-03-24-migrating-selenium-to-playwright.md

 It's fast, it's modern, and it is tightly knit with Google Chrome.
 Great!

 And that's where its pitfall lies.
 It only supports Google Chrome.
 There are still millions of users out on the Web whose browser of choice is not Google Chrome or one of its clone-stamped variants.

 Some of us value privacy + control and use Firefox.
 Others value speed + tight integration and use Safari.
 Puppeteer leaves all of us in the dust to fend for ourselves.

 In short, Puppeteer is everything that's wrong with the Web today: Google dominance.

 ### Playwright is the way

-I am not sure what prompted the engineering team that developed Puppeteer to suddenly move _en masse_ to Microsoft, but the quality engineering space and by extension the Web is a better place for the team's actions.
+I am not sure what prompted the engineering team that developed Puppeteer to suddenly move _en masse_ to Microsoft, but the quality engineering space and by extension the Web is in a better position thanks to the team's actions.

 Playwright natively supports all three major browser engines still available today<sup>[1]</sup>.
 This alone should be enough for everyone to make plans to switch.
 Show Google that monopolistic behavior is not acceptable.